Your personal data – what is it?

 Collecting data on our websites

-Disability Equality Scotland hosts content on six different websites:
+Disability Equality Scotland hosts content on eight different websites:

 - Accessible Travel Hub – accessibletravel.scot